Victor had no idea what he had gotten himself into.

 “I officially promote you to my minion chief of staff and living signature.
 You shall be responsible for managing this ‘paperwork’ thing on my behalf.
 This is a great and important responsibility, but you will do fine.”

-Victor guessed he wouldn’t be paid for it, but wisely kept that for himself.
+Victor guessed he wouldn’t be paid for it, but wisely kept that to himself.

 Congratulations!
 By becoming the chief enforcer of a mighty dragon, you gained a level in the |Monster Squire] Class!